Feeding chickens can be expensive, especially when you buy organic or non-GMO feed. Learn what chickens eat naturally to help save on your feed bill.

 Save Money by Free-Ranging

 And the very best way to feed chickens for free is to let them out to free-range.
-When chickens free-range they can find insects, weeds, and small animals to eat all on their own, saving you big bucks.
+When chickens free-range they can find their own food, saving you big bucks.

 While chickens free-range, they search their environment for edible weeds, grasses, bugs, small animals, and seeds.
 By allowing your chickens outside to free-range, they get some great exercise and fresh air.
 But it also allows them to feed themselves, so you don’t have to!